-On November 13, 2010, the Housing Authority's primary government entered management agreement with OSC Management, Inc. located in Metairie, Louisiana for the management of the Martin Luther King complex.
-The management agreement with OSC Management, Inc. was renewed on during 2020 with a five-year term.
+On November 13, 2010, the Housing Authority's primary government entered into a management agreement with OSC Management, Inc. located in Metairie, Louisiana for the management of the Martin Luther King complex.
+The management agreement with OSC Management, Inc. was renewed in 2020 with a five-year term.